RGLab/BNCResponse/BNCAnalysis.md

 |panama ~ geomsizeUncorr | 0.9217106|G1     |
 |panama ~ geomsizeUncorr | 0.7447921|S      |
 |panama ~ geomsizeUncorr | 0.8824271|G2M    |
+*Table 2: dependence of panama factor on cell cycle and geometric size*

 ### Comparison of discrimant power of `geomsize` and `panama`
 The comparison can also be inverted.
 Using proportional odds logistic regression to classify cells by their geometric size and/or panama factor, we find modestly better performance using `panama`.
 In both cases, the error rate exceeds 25%.
 The S phase cells are especially resistant to classification.